MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 # SVCB/HTTPS RR parameter for ECH configuration {#echconfig}

-The SVCB "echconfig" parameter is defined for conveying the ECH configuration of an alternative service.
+The SVCB "echconfig" parameter is defined for conveying the ECH configuration of an alternative endpoint.
 In wire format, the value of the parameter is an ECHConfigs vector
 {{!ECH}}, including the redundant length prefix.
 In presentation format, the value is encoded in {{!base64=RFC4648}}.